 Dimensions – The StairMaster Gauntlet StepMill measures is 58″ (L) x 34″ (W) x 89″ (H).

-Space requirements – To use this model, it will need to be housed in a room with a ceiling height of at least 8 1/2 feet to 9 feet.
+Space requirements – To use this model, you will need to house it in a room with a ceiling height of at least 8 1/2 feet to 9 feet.

 Weight – It weighs 328lbs.

 User weight – This model can accommodate users of up to 350 pounds.